chakra-ui/zag/.changeset/cool-coats-shake.md

 "@zag-js/dom-utils": patch
 ---

-Add helper to dispatch custom event in machines
+Add helper to dispatch and listen to custom event in machines